Ike-chukwu/Ike-chukwu/README.md

 🌱 I’m currently learning **Gsap**

-👯 I’m looking to collaborate on projects can that solve real world problems
+👯 I’m looking to collaborate on projects that can solve real world problems

-👨‍💻 All of my projects are available at [https://ikshq-v1.vercel.app/](https://ikshq-v1.vercel.app/)
+👨‍💻 All my projects are available at [https://ikshq-v1.vercel.app/](https://ikshq-v1.vercel.app/)

 📫 You can reach me via **iykeugboko9@gmail.com**